Walking for Charity

 There are plenty of opportunities to take part in walking events for charity in the UK, but here are a couple of useful websites to take a look at first.

-Walking events can be a good alternative to more physically demanding events such as obstacle runs or half marathons, especially if you’re planning on taking part as a family.
-Younger children would be best getting involved in walking events that give them an opportunity to take part in the fun without it being too challenging on the body.
-Younger walkers may prefer fun walks or race walks that don’t exceed a distance of 5k.
+Charity walking events can be a good alternative to more physically demanding events such as obstacle runs or half marathons, especially if you’re planning on taking part as a family.
+Younger children would be best getting involved in charity walking events that give them an opportunity to take part in the fun without it being too challenging on the body.
+Younger walkers may prefer fun charity walks or race walks that don’t exceed a distance of 5k.
 In saying this, it doesn’t mean that you won’t need to train and prepare your body for a charity walk.